 Group Critical Illness Insurance can help you by paying a lump sum benefit to help cover your daily living expenses such as grocery bills, mortgage payments, transportation costs or pay for your out-of-pocket medical costs, including deductibles, copays, and cost-shares.

-You, your spouse and eligible children qualify for this coverage.
-Once you’re enrolled in this coverage, you’ll have extra financial protection if you have a heart attack, stroke, cancer, major organ transplant, end stage renal failure or have coronary artery bypass surgery.
+Once you’re enrolled in this coverage, you’ll have extra financial protection if you have a heart attack, stroke, major organ transplant, end stage renal failure or have coronary artery bypass surgery.

 Answers about the plan, including eligibility, options, enrollment, customer service and more.